-- Improvements to connectivity, by extending the green way from phase 1. - New pedestrian footpaths, including one which retains some of the existing hedgerow and a TPO tree. - A better relationship with the open space and building to building relationships. - Altering of the block pattern to face onto the coppice to the south.
+- Improvements to connectivity, by extending the green way from phase 1. - New pedestrian footpaths, including one which retains a TPO tree along the central green walk, - A better relationship with the open space and building to building relationships. - Altering of the block pattern to face onto the coppice to the south.

 The final design review score by Design Midlands indicates the scheme has 3 greens, 8 ambers and 1 red.
-However, the red was for parking integration.
-This has since improved following substantial work and the final scheme is considered to have no red scores.
 The assessment was mainly focused on the developments functionality and connectivity, which is the primary reason for a number of the amber scores.
+The red was for parking integration.
+This has since improved in many places with the introduction of areas of landscaping - albeit it recognised that some areas are still dominated by frontage parking.
+Overall, the scheme has much improved throughout the process.